GitGudree/VideoDownloader/README.md

 not open to contribution to avoid security concerns.

-FFmpeg is licensed under the LGPL.
+FFmpeg is licensed under the LGPLv2.1.

 This app bundles ffmpeg.exe (unmodified) from: https://www.gyan.dev/ffmpeg/builds/